tavish-bell/musical-time-machine/readme.md

 ### Make sure you have PostgreSQL running

-if you are on a windows machine you may need to clear any stale pid files using the following command:
+If you are on a Windows machine you may need to clear any stale pid files using the following command:

 ```sh
 sudo pg_ctlcluster 13 main start